 Initiatives in Development

 Members of the Department are welcome to reach out to any member of the Quality of Life Committee with concerns or ideas.
-You may also share feedback with the QoL Committee by filling out this webform.
+You may also share input or feedback with the QoL Committee by filling out this webform.
 The form can be completed anonymously.
 However, if you would like someone from the QoL Committee to follow-up with you, please include your contact information.

 The Quality of Life Committee is comprised of graduate students, postdocs, staff, and faculty.
-The Committee also includes appointed representatives from the graduate student and postdoc groups.
+The Committee also invites appointed representatives from the graduate student and postdoc groups.
 These representatives are full members of the Committee, and help to ensure there is a clear avenue for the groups to provide input to QoL and for the groups to learn about and make suggestions on the issues QoL is actively working to address.

 If you are interested in learning more about joining the Quality of Life Committee, please email Professor Matt Shoulders.